ClarkCGA/gfm-gap-filling-baseline/README.md

 **--dataset** directs the train.py script to the desired dataset configuration python script in the dataset folder.

 **--mask_position** is a list of integers, with each input integer defining a position where a cloud scene should be used to mask the multi-temporal input image.
-For a three-scene image, an input of 2 would denote the middle time scene.
+For a three-scene image, an input of 12 23 123 would cause the training to rotate through masking in 1 and 2, 2 and 3, and 1, 2, and 3.

 **--alpha** defines the relative weight given to mean squared error and hinge loss in updating the generator - the formula is as follows: loss = hinge + alpha * mse